 If you’re visiting from the United States and need dental work, you can actually save money a considerable amount of money by having it done in Mexico.

 I signed up for a one-month gym membership, which was 30 USD.
 Had I signed up for three months, it would have only been 25.
 The gym was clean, spacious, had lots of equipment, and offered fitness classes.

 There are also many ways to stay fit and active in Puerto Vallarta without joining a gym.
 You can do workout videos at home or go hiking on nearby trails.
 Many people walk up to the Mirador for daily exercise.
 There’s also swimming and surfing!

-These are additional costs that you may incur depending on your lifestyle.
+These are additional costs that you may incur depending on your lifestyle choices.

 While you don’t need Spanish to get by in Puerto Vallarta, it’s always nice to learn the language of the place you’re living, and locals will appreciate the effort.

 There are plenty of free resources and apps to learn Spanish, but adding in-person classes can be a nice thing to do while living in Puerto Vallarta.
 Plus, it’s an excellent way to meet people if you’re taking group classes!

 I took a 3-week in-person class at Spanish School Vallarta with three other students.
-It cost 250 USD, including the course materials (75/week).
+It costs 250 USD, including the course materials (75/week).
 I’ve seen many people advertising private Spanish lessons for 10-15 USD/hour.

-One great thing about Puerto Vallarta is that it’s easy to get anything you need here.
+One great thing about Puerto Vallarta is that it’s easy to get anything you need.
 There’s a Walmart and Costco and tons of local vendors.

 Since I live out of a backpack, I rarely buy household items, but my apartment was pretty basic when I moved in, so I had to pick up a few things.
 I spent 200 USD to get everything I wanted (yoga mat, kitchen supplies, toiletries, etc.).